Updated June 22, 2023

 - Command to list router information: ‘show ip eigrp neighbors’.

-- The Neighbor Table has Fields like H: Handle, Address, Interface, Hold Time, Uptime, Smooth Round Trip Time, Retransmission Timeout, Queue Count, Sequence Number.
+- The Neighbor Table has Fields like H: Handle, Address, Interface, Hold Time, Uptime, Smooth Round Trip Time, Retransmission Timeout, Queue Count, and Sequence Number.

 2. Topology Table